 Following a 6 year period of marketing management positions in Further Education Colleges, in Norfolk, Dawn set up Mercatus Marketing in 2000 to provide business development, research and impact evaluation, and event management in the wider education environment and SME businesses within East Anglia.

-Dawn was a driving force in the research and modelling of the MAT structure and worked closely with Andrew Aalders-Dunthorne to ensure that there was a clear, viable and sustainable model tabled.
-Her interest in pursuing the concept of responsible delegation within the MAT model comes from her determination that small schools play a vital part of community life and as such, should retain control over there futures.
+Dawn was a driving force in the research and modelling of the Consortium Trust structure and continues to work closely with Andrew Aalders-Dunthorne to ensure that there is a clear, viable and sustainable model tabled.
+Her interest in pursuing the concept of responsible delegation within the Academy Trust model comes from her determination that schools play a vital part of community life and as such should retain influence over their futures.

-Dawn has completed the Eastern Leadership College course ‘Leadership Development Programme’ and has completed the Level 3 Award in Education and Training and First Aid Instructor Qualifications, allowing her to develop and deliver her own core package of education and training provision.
-Outside of school governance, and her business consultancy work, Dawn is an active member of the Scout Association.
+Dawn has completed the Eastern Leadership College course ‘Leadership Development Programme’ and has completed the Level 3 Award in Education and Training and First Aid Instructor Qualifications, allowing her to develop and deliver her own core package of education and training provision

 martin aylett - trustee